Erdiko/erdiko/README.md

 The framework seeks to make custom app development and leveraging multiple open source projects an easier task.
 If you need to mash-up multiple applications/frameworks like Drupal, Magento, WordPress, and Zend into a unified application then give Erdiko a shot.
 If you want a clean, light weight framework you have also come to the right place.

+The goal is to have a self contained MVC framework that is complete and flexible yet assumes that other self contained projects can be added while maintaining a clean architecture.
+Hence the mashup.
+We hope that by having good design patterns for mixing other projects may be added then when warranted.

 Notes
 -----